powerfluse/front/README.md

 docker run -p 3001:3001 bvpk-front-dev:latest
 ```

-On each push to either `dev` or `prod`, Github Actions will automatically build
+On each push to either `dev` or `prod`, GitHub Actions will automatically build
 a new container for you.
 You can then test this container locally by running:

 ```bash